 A healthy gut is not only good for the immune system but also for thyroid function.
 In fact, Hashimoto's thyroiditis (an autoimmune attack of the thyroid gland) commonly occurs with Celiac disease and non-Celiac wheat sensitivity.

 A damaged gut barrier may cause increased intestinal permeability (commonly known as leaky gut), allowing antigens to pass through and trigger the immune system or cross-react with tissues outside the intestines.

 Additionally, the health of your gut influences the availability of essential micronutrients for the thyroid gland.
 Iodine, iron, and copper are crucial for creating thyroid hormone, selenium and zinc help with thyroid hormone conversion, and vitamin D helps regulate the immune response.
 People with Hashimoto's thyroiditis are often deficient in these micronutrients, resulting in frustrating thyroid-related symptoms.

 Eating probiotics found in fermented foods supports digestion and shows positive effects on thyroid function.

-Fermentation is an age-old technique, still used today, to preserve food.
-The process of fermentation breaks down carbohydrates like starch and sugar using bacteria and yeast to make food come (literally) alive with good bacteria.
+Fermentation is an age-old technique still used today to preserve food.
+The fermentation process breaks down carbohydrates like starch and sugar using bacteria and yeast to make food come (literally) alive with good bacteria.

 During the transformative fermentation process, the added bacteria prepare vitamins and minerals to be used by the body, remove some non-nutrients, and produce beneficial microbes.
 Research suggests that fermented foods offer a range of health benefits as a result.
 Benefits may include anti-oxidant, anti-microbial, anti-fungal, and anti-inflammatory effects.